Miguel Muñoz (footballer, born 1996)

-Miguel Muñoz Fernández (born 22 November 1996) is a Spanish professional footballer who plays as a central defender for Polish club Piast Gliwice.
+Miguel Muñoz Fernández (born 22 November 1996) is a Spanish professional footballer who plays as a centre-back for Liga I club Botoșani.

 Club career

 Born in Madrid, Muñoz represented Rayo Vallecano and Deportivo de La Coruña as a youth.
 On 28 December 2015, he moved to Tercera División side Silva SD on loan for the remainder of the season.

 In 2016, Muñoz moved to another reserve team, Deportivo Alavés B also in the fourth division.
 On 15 July of the following year, he signed a contract with Segunda División B team UD San Sebastián de los Reyes, but featured sparingly during the campaign.

 On 12 July 2018, Muñoz moved to fellow third division side AD Unión Adarve, and was a regular starter as the club suffered relegation.
 He returned to Sanse on 4 January 2020, after six months without a club.

 On 14 June 2020, Muñoz agreed to a one-year contract with Real Murcia, still in the third level.
 On 8 June of the following year, he moved abroad and joined Polish Ekstraklasa side Piast Gliwice on a two-year deal.

-Muñoz made his professional debut on 12 September 2021, coming on as a late substitute for Ariel Mósor in a 0–1 home loss against Zagłębie Lubin.
+Muñoz made his debut for Piast on 12 September 2021, coming on as a late substitute for Ariel Mosór in a 0–1 home loss against Zagłębie Lubin.